SivaPrakash8825/automated-penetration-testing/README.md

 To set up and run the client application, follow these steps:<br>

-1. Move to the Client Folder:
+1. Move to the Client Folder:<br>
    cd client
-2. Install the Dependencies:
+2. Install the Dependencies:<br>
    npm i
-3. Run the Client Application in Development Mode: npm run dev
+3. Run the Client Application in Development Mode:<br>
+   npm run dev